buildtesters/buildtest/docs/index.rst

 `Slurm <https://slurm.schedmd.com/>`_, `PBS <https://www.openpbs.org/>`_ and
 `Cobalt <https://trac.mcs.anl.gov/projects/cobalt>`_.

-To learn more about buildtest, see the `What is buildtest? <what_is_buildtest>`_ section.
+To learn more about buildtest, see the `What is buildtest? <what_is_buildtest>`_

 A spin-off project called `lmodule <https://lmodule.readthedocs.io/en/latest/>`_ is a Python API for `Lmod <https://lmod.readthedocs.io/en/latest/>`_.
 The buildtest module features were deprecated and moved to lmodule with the main objective is to automate module load testing.
-For more details on lmodule see https://github.com/buildtesters/lmodule
+For more details on lmodule see https://github.com/buildtesters/lmodule.

 Getting Started
 ----------------